Russia's Lavrov claims Ukraine's Western allies are quietly changing strategy in bid to end conflict

 "Especially in the context of the fact that the West is now really changing its tactics, maybe ... even thinking about clarifying the strategy.
 Because if the 'strategic defeat' of Russia is a strategy, forgive the tautology, then it failed miserably," he said.

-Ukrainian officials strongly refute any suggestion of a deal that does not involve the total withdrawal of Russian forces and re-establishment of Ukraine's pre-war borders.
-Lavrov on Thursday criticised the 10-point peace plan drawn up by Ukrainian President Volodymyr Zelenskyy in November 2022, which he said was set to be backed by G7 members and other allies early next year.
+Ukrainian officials strongly refute any suggestion of a deal that does not involve the total withdrawal of Russian forces and reestablishment of Ukraine's prewar borders.
+Lavrov on Thursday criticized the 10-point peace plan drawn up by Ukrainian President Volodymyr Zelenskyy in November 2022, which he said was set to be backed by G7 members and other allies early next year.

 Both Ukraine and Russia have incurred heavy losses since the invasion in February 2022, and questions loom over the future of the conflict after Ukraine's counteroffensive on occupied lines made slower-than-expected progress.